StreetSupport/gmhan/content/about/_index.md

   heading: About The GMHAN
 whatIs:
   body: >-
-    The Greater Manchester Homelessness Action Network (GMHAN) is a network for everyone working to end homelessness in Greater Manchester.
+    The Greater Manchester Homeless Action Network (GMHAN) is a network for everyone working to end homelessness in Greater Manchester.
 The Network brings together all the different sectors and specialisms involved in this ambition, so we can work together towards a common cause.

-    We does this through large scale quarterly events aimed at co-designing Greater Manchester's homelessness policy and showcasing best practice.
-We also have an Advisory Board to work on topics raised in between events and promote the Network's voice on the GM Homelessness Programme Board (which is where decisions are made).
+    We do this through large scale **events** every 3 months aimed at co-designing Greater Manchester's homelessness **policy** and showcasing **best practice.** We also have an Advisory Board to work on topics raised in between events and promote the Network's voice on the GM Homelessness Programme Board (which is where decisions are made).

     The Network is cross sector, including representatives from all ten Greater